 Make a journal or a book of recipes.

 This project seems more complicated than it has to be.
 It could be as easy as punching holes and using ribbon to tie the pages together, or as complicated as sewing a binding.
 Whatever your skill level is you can design your own cover using fabric and recycled materials.
 Once you are finished with the journal you can add your favorite vegan recipes and you will have a great recipe book with room for additions.
-Here are instructions for making a journal.

 Make a Duct Tape Wallet.